MohithJegan/Movie-Management-System/README.md

 - **ActorPage/Show.cshtml**: Displays detailed information about a specific actor.
 - **ActorPage/New.cshtml**: Displays a form to add a new actor.
 - **ActorPage/DeleteConfirm.cshtml**: Displays a delete confirmation page where the user can either confirm the deletion of an actor or cancel to go back without performing the delete operation.
-- **ActorPage/Validation.cshtml**: Displays validation errors when the form is submitted with invalid data.
 - **ActorPage/Edit.cshtml**: Displays a form to update an actor in the database.

 ### **Movie Controller**